deploying-nodejs/eventive/readme.md

 ```

 - Mysql is required to correctly run the application.
 Create a Mysql database and user, and provide the credentials in the environment variables `DB_DATABASE`, `DB_USER` and `DB_PASSWORD`.
-- After setting up environment variables, run the command `node ace migrations:run` at the root of the backend project.
+- After setting up environment variables, run the command `node ace migration:run --force` at the root of the backend project.
 This command sets up the database tables and fields by running migrations defined in the `backend/database/migrations` folder of the backend project.
 - To run the backend REST API use the `yarn start` command.
 In production this command should be run using a process manager such as PM2.
 - When events are created or deleted on the application, a mail notification job is queued to redis.
 This job notifies the administrator that something happened on the platform.
 Mail notification jobs are processed in the `backend/workers/mail.js` file.
 The API pushes the job to a queue on redis, and the mail worker pulls these jobs and processes them.
 This means to have these notification jobs processed, you need to also run the worker as a mail separate process.
 You can do this by running the command `yarn start-worker:mail` from the root of the backend project.